 Now, let’s move to the downside of this pan.
 The Calphalon roasting pan is thicker than a regular roasting pan.
 However, it’s still not as heavy and thick as the Viking roasting pan.

 Overall, the Calphalon Contemporary roasting pan is great in terms of its appearance and price.
-However, the Viking roasting pan is still superior to it in a majority of the aspects, except the price.
+However, the Viking roasting pan is still superior to it in a majority of aspects, except the price.

 Pick #3 – Granite Ware 18-Inch Covered Oval Roasting Pan